LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/using-templates.rst

 Using a Template
 ================

-This page and the ones that follow introduce how to start to pass data between the MVC elements.
-We haven't addressed models yet (those come next) so this just means sharing information between the controller and view.
+Now that we know a little bit about views, we can start talking about how to pass data between MVC elements.
+Models are a key component of this, but for now, we will focus on how to pass data between the view and the controller.

 .. index:: !
 ViewBag